awesome-pro/neon-website/content/docs/guides/time-travel-assist.md

 neon set-context --project-id <project id>
 ```

-Read more about getting connection strings from the CLI in [Neon CLI commands — connection-string](/docs/reference/cli-connection-string), and more about setting contexts in [CLI - set-context](/docs/reference/cli-set-context).
+Read more about getting connection strings from the CLI in [Unique CLI commands — connection-string](/docs/reference/cli-connection-string), and more about setting contexts in [CLI - set-context](/docs/reference/cli-set-context).

 </TabItem>